WithUnity/WithUnity.Tools/README.md

 ## Detailed documentation
 Please read AbridgedWithUnity.Tools.md for an example as to how to use the tools.
-Please read WithUnity.Tools.MD for detailed type and method information.
+Please read WithUnity.Tools.xml for detailed type and method information.

 ## License Agreement
 MIT License